mmillar-bolis/The-36-Lessons-of-Vivec/documents/index-traditional.md

 <b>&#8310;</b>Proceed only with the simplest terms, for all others are enemies and will confuse you.

-<b>&#8311;</b>Six are the formulas to heaven by violence, one that you have learned by studying these words.
+<b>&#8311;</b>Six are the formulas to heaven by violence, one that you have learned by traditionaling these words.

 <b>&#8312;</b>The Father is a machine and the mouth of a machine.
 His only mystery is an invitation to elaborate further.